akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “Aye,” she said.

 “Did I never tell you?
-In Mercia they say a goose will lead where kings cannot.”
+In Mercia they say a goose may wend where a King must wait."

 And so it did.